 The grace of our Lord was poured out on me abundantly (1 Timothy 1:14)

-Yes, it’s the same old word in English but English is a woefully poor language for describing the extraordinary riches of God’s grace.
+English is a woefully poor language for describing the extraordinary riches of God’s grace.
 Here we have another compound word, huper (over, above, and beyond) plus pleonazō, which means to increase or super-abound.
 As with his letter to the Romans, Paul literally describes God’s grace as hyper-super-abounding.

 If we are to agree with the Bible, we should speak about grace the way the Bible does.
 We should use big, hyperbolic words and flowery phrases like this: